marcel8121/marcel8121/README.md

 👨🏼‍💻 At the moment I'm
 focusing on networking
-and sometimes i play around
-with programming languages.
+and learn the fundamentials of everything i find interesting like git, programming languages and cybersec related stuff..

 💩 Things i hate:
 light themes 😣 (Original face)